 Geography at St Oswald's is taught in blocks throughout the year, so that children can achieve depth in their learning.
 Teachers identify the key knowledge and skills of each blocked topic ensuring that knowledge builds progressively and that children develop skills systematically.
 Existing knowledge is checked at the beginning of each topic ensuring that teaching is informed by the children’s starting points and that it takes account of pupil voice, incorporating children’s interests.

 Cross curricular outcomes in geography are specifically planned for and these are indicated on the whole school Skills Progression Map.
 The Geography provision is also well resourced and specific resources are mapped to specific year groups and topics to support effective teaching and learning.
 The local area and school grounds are fully utilised to achieve the desired outcomes, with extensive opportunities for learning outside the classroom embedded in practice.

-As children progress throughout the school, they develop a deep knowledge, understanding an appreciation of their local area and its place within the wider geographical context.
-Through our broad and balanced geography curriculum ensures children can demonstrate their acquisition of identified key knowledge and skills in fieldword, locational knowledge, place knowledge and human and physical geography.
+As children progress throughout the school, they develop a deep knowledge, understanding and appreciation of their local area and its place within the wider geographical context.
+Our broad and balanced geography curriculum ensures children can demonstrate their acquisition of identified key knowledge and skills in fieldword, locational knowledge, place knowledge and human and physical geography.
 All children leave St Oswald’s equipped with the enthusiasm, motivation, knowledge and skills to take full advantage of the Geography curriculum at KS3 and beyond.